webgpu-native/webgpu-headers/doc/articles/Surfaces.md

    - Validate that `surface.currentFrame` is `None`.

  - If `surface.config.device` is not alive, set `surfaceTexture->status` to `WGPUSurfaceGetCurrentTextureStatus_DeviceLost` and return.
- - If the implementation detects any other problem preventing use of the surface, set `surfaceTexture->status` to an appropriate status (other than `Success`, `Error`, or `DeviceLost`) and return.
+ - If the implementation detects any other problem preventing use of the surface, set `surfaceTexture->status` to an appropriate status (something other than `SuccessOptimal`, `SuccessSuboptimal`, `Error`, or `DeviceLost`) and return.
  - Let `textureDesc` be `GetSurfaceEquivalentTextureDescriptor(surface.config)`.
  - Create a new @ref WGPUTexture `t`, as if calling `wgpuDeviceCreateTexture(surface.config.device, &textureDesc)`, but wrapping the appropriate backing resource.
  - Set `surface.currentFrame` to `t`.
- - If the implementation detects a reason why the current configuration is suboptimal, set `surfaceTexture->suboptimal` to `true`.
+ - If the implementation detects a reason why the current configuration is suboptimal, set `surfaceTexture->status` to `WGPUSurfaceGetCurrentTextureStatus_SuccessSuboptimal`.
+   Otherwise, set it to `WGPUSurfaceGetCurrentTextureStatus_SuccessOptimal`.

 The behavior of `::wgpuSurfacePresent``(surface)` is: